ceddl/ceddl-website-and-spec/content/blog/2018-09-15-soft-launch-of-ceddl-polyfill.md

 description : "The team has been working for 7 years implementing and improving website marketing systems.
 After a complete rewrite of the frontend datalayer solution in 2018, quality is good enough to share and open source the polyfill online.
-,
-increasing downloads require us to get a better understanding of our users."
+, increasing downloads require us to get a better understanding of our users."
+keywords: [blog, news]
+segment: general
 myType: News
 ---